 There must be mutual enforceability of lessee’s covenants.
 Please provide evidence that the form of Lease proposed has been approved by the Land Registry.
 Please supply a car parking plan.
 Forfeiture - bankruptcy or liquidation must not apply under this provision.

-I've recently found out that there is a flying freehold issue on a property I have offered on last month in what was supposed to be a quick, chain free conveyancing.
-Dunstable is the location of the property.
-Can you shed any light on this issue?
+Yesterday I discovered that there is a flying freehold issue on a property I put an offer in two weeks back in what was supposed to be a quick, no chain conveyancing.
+Dunstable is where the house is located.
+Is there any guidance you can impart?

-Flying freeholds in Dunstable are rare but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Dunstable you must be sure that your lawyer goes through the deeds very carefully.
-Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
+Flying freeholds in Dunstable are unusual but are more likely to exist in relation to terraced houses.
+Even where you use a solicitor outside Dunstable you would need to get your solicitor to go through the deeds diligently.
+Your lender may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Dunstable may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold property.